Grigoris-kal/Lovebot/README.md

 - **Cultural flirting customs** from 60+ countries (internationally irresistible)
 - **Animal courtship rituals** (turns out the wild kingdom has some flirting rituals that are just...wild!)
 - **Romantic poetry** centuries of romantic literature (uses sonnets as pickup lines)

+📘 Libraries Used
+🐍 Flask – lightweight web framework for building APIs and web apps.

+🌐 Flask‑CORS – enables Cross‑Origin Resource Sharing (CORS) so your API can be accessed from browsers on different domains.

+🔗 requests – makes HTTP requests to external APIs or services.

+📄 json – handles JSON encoding/decoding for structured data exchange.

+🛠️ traceback – provides detailed error stack traces for debugging.

+⏱️ time – offers time‑related functions like delays and timestamps.

+✏️ re – regular expressions for pattern matching and text processing.

+📆 datetime, timedelta – manage dates, times, and intervals (e.g., scheduling, logging).

+💻 os – interact with the operating system (file paths, environment variables).

 ## Powered by Python/Gemini, but Driven by Ego